Virtual organization: Issues and challenges encountered

-Technological

 Virtual organizations are completely dependent to technology as they are entirely internet-based.
 It is more than necessary for the individuals involved in a partnership to possess similar technological tools from its associates.
 Compatibility matters resulting from the hardware and software such as the operating system as well as certain computer’s software might disturb the efficiency of the virtual organization.
 For instance, the occurrence of incompatibility issues (difficulty in integrating information generated with dissimilar tools) concerning the hardware or software, would dramatically affect virtual organizations’ process and performance as they depend on these tools.
 Institute, uphold and spread a definite common knowledge between partners is one of the ultimate issue to virtual organizations’ management.
 Security and data protection also constitute a significant challenge as all the information regarding virtual organizations are transmitted and gathered digitally.
 A continuous control and evaluation of the technology utilized should be done by virtual organizations in order to prevent being outdated and losing opportunities.

-Economical

 Virtual organization involves considerable costs.
 Between the setup and equipment costs and the maintenance costs, the bill can become quite steep quickly.
 It also constitutes a challenge to measure, evaluate and track the work done within the different departments of the virtual infrastructure.
 This might lead to partners missing deadlines, the necessity to rework and, thus, a loss of efficiency and profit.